 Who Could Be Liable For A Broken Pavement?

 You will need to direct your claim to the correct party for it to be successful.
 Generally, local authorities are responsible for pavements.

 In accordance with The Highways Act 1980, the local council have a duty of care to maintain and inspect pavements.
 If a defect of a certain size is identified, it needs to be repaired in a timely manner.
 As we’ve already touched on, the criteria for these defects will vary from council to council.
 All inspections, defects and repairs need to be logged to show how the council is meeting their obligations.

+It can be difficult to know who is always responsible for you suffering an injury due to the pavement trip hazard height.
 If you would like assistance in ascertaining who was responsible for your accident, why not contact an advisor today?

 Councils Responsibility For Pavements